fanconic/colon_cancer_segmentation/README.md

-# Cancer Segmentionion - ML4H Project1
+# Cancer Segmentation - ML4H Project1
 Project 1 one the course Machine Learning for Health Care at ETH Zürich

 ## How to run on the Leonhard Cluster: